 “[Limelight’s] focus is on the entire publishing process; the whole picture, from manuscript to print, and from marketing to sales.”

 That sums it up better than I could have.
-An independent publisher in 2019 can work with this degree of focus because the tools are all in place now.
+An independent publisher in 2019 can work with this focus because the tools are all in place now.
 This also helps to separate Independent companies from the Vanity Presses of old.
-You very well might end up paying for some of the services when you work with a Small Press.
+You very well might end up paying for some services when you work with a Small Press.
 But the transactional nature of your relationship doesn’t mean your Independent Publisher stops working with you.